Levy Electric Scooter Review: Overview

 The scooter is powered by a 230 Wh battery pack — made from Panasonic cells — that can be easily removed and swapped for another battery.

-The Levy is the only electric scooter with a swappable battery.
-To get more range, simply drop in a fresh battery and you’ve got at least 9 miles in the performance mode.
+Until recently, the Levy was the only electric scooter with a swappable battery.
+To get more range, simply drop in a fresh battery, and you’ve got at least 9 miles in the performance mode.

 - Front electronic brake